scrubgay/scrubgay.github.io/markdowns/cv.md

   - Deliver food to over 350 people across more than 100 households

 March 2020 and ongoing

+### Contract Data Analyst

+#### Central Florida Fire Ecology

+- analyze effects of fire seasonality on phenology and vigor of Central Florida flatwoods species
+- implement dashboards in Shiny using R to create graphs and build tables
+- collect data on phenology and morphology in Central Florida flatwoods
+- identify and classify species based on morphology and taxonomy

 ### City Plan Board